 - The dinghy: the bulkhead comes to the back, bow can over the bow wave, hooray we slide, now it goes.

 - The yacht: length runs, longer waterline = higher hull speed.
 We will hardly be able to keep up here.

 So far everyone knows, only: Situation 1 is more theoretical in Flensburg, while Sitiation 3 is one of the highlights in Prien.
 Actually, these 3 wind situations also represent 3 yardstick numbers.

 It is actually fairer to have a yardstick margin to take into account the specifics.
 However, this again means that you have to agree with the race director which range of the range is applicable here.

-Conclusion: Exchange ideas, report regattas to us and the DSV and in time it will become more concrete or we can make a KV proposal. "
+Conclusion: Exchange ideas with each other, report regattas to us and the DSV and over time it becomes more specific or we can make a KV proposal. "